8 Types of Hawks in Maryland

 by AcrylicArtist is licensed under CC BY 2.0

-The Red-tailed Hawk is first on our list of types of hawks in Maryland.
-It is a common species of hawk found in Maryland.
+The Red-tailed hawk is the first species on our list of hawks found in Maryland.
+It is a common species.

 This medium-sized bird is easily identifiable by the dark brown upperparts and reddish tail feathers derived from its name.

-These types of hawks in Maryland can be found flying high above open fields and marshland, searching for small mammals, amphibians, reptiles, and insects.
+These types of hawks can be found in Maryland, flying high above open fields and marshland and searching for small mammals, amphibians, reptiles, and insects.

 As temperatures drop in winter, these birds migrate south for more suitable climates.
 The Red-tailed Hawk offers a spectacular vision to anyone lucky to witness them in flight.